Running a medical practice involves managing dozens of ongoing costs, and understanding them is...

 Don’t include:

-Cost of general operating cost does not include support staff cost, while total operating cost does.
+General operating cost does not include support staff cost, while total operating cost includes all medical practice expenses.

 Add Information technology through Cost allocated to medical practice from the parent organization.